rashmibanthia/rashmibanthia.github.io/content/project/project7.md

 ---
-title: "Google Quest Q&A Labeling"
+title: "Tweet Sentiment Extraction"
-description: "Created models for improving automated understanding of complex question answer content.
-This was a regression task with 30 labels.
-Utilized multiple Natural language processing models with Huggingface  (Pytorch)  library.
-Utilized BERT, Roberta model from Huggingface (Pytorch) library for this Natural language processing task.
-Ranked top 3%."
+description: "Given a tweet and a sentiment (positive or negative), the objective here was to pick out part of the tweet (word(s) or phrase(s)) that reflects the sentiment.
+Utilized Roberta model from Huggingface  (Pytorch) library for this Natural language processing task."
 # repo: "#" # delete this line if you want a blog-like page
-tags: [] #["highlight-js", "syntax-highlighting"]
+tags: [] #["bootstrap", "responsive"]
 weight: 7
 draft: false
 ---